 - 2017, Mississippi: $110,000 Verdict.
 A woman slipped and fell down her apartment complex’s stairs.
 She claimed the stairs’ icy conditions could not be noticed, even with due caution.
 The woman suffered unspecified injuries.
 She filed suit in federal court, arguing that the apartment complex’s owner failed to maintain safe premises.
 The federal jury found the apartment complex’s owners 70 percent at fault and the woman 30 percent at fault.
 They awarded a $110,000 verdict.
 The woman’s net award totaled $77,000.

 - 2016, Mississippi: $15,000 Verdict.
 A woman slipped and fell on an uneven tile that was covered by a mat in a Buffalo Wild Wings.
 She fell on her head, back, and buttocks.
 The woman suffered an injury to her C3-4 disc, which required surgery.
 She sued Buffalo Wild Wings for negligently creating a hazardous condition.
-Buffalo Wild Wings argued that the uneven tile did not pose a hazard and that the woman’s medical history included a pre-existing C3-4 herniation.
-The Lamar County jury ruled in favor of the woman and awarded $15,000.
+Buffalo Wild Wings argued that the uneven tile was not hazardous and that the woman’s medical history included a pre-existing C3-4 herniation.
+The Lamar County jury ruled in favor of the woman and awarded a small $15,000 payout.

 Mississippi Slip and Fall Law

 In Mississippi, slip and fall accidents fall under premises liability law.
 Premises liability law in Mississippi requires property owners and occupiers to maintain their properties in a reasonably safe condition and taking action to protect visitors and guests from hazards.

 When someone slips and falls on someone else’s property, they may have the right to file a personal injury lawsuit against the property owner or occupier.
 The purpose of a slip and fall lawsuit is to recover compensation for damages such as medical expenses, lost wages, and pain and suffering.